Become a volunteer

 What age do I have to be to volunteer?

-Volunteers have to be at least 17 years of age.
-There is no upper age limit as long as you can fulfill your role safely.
-If you are under 17 years of age you may be interested in exploring Work Experience opportunities.
+Volunteers have to be at least 16 years of age.
+There is no upper age limit as long as you can fulfil your role safely.
+If you are under 16 years of age you may be interested in exploring Work Experience opportunities.

 How much time do I have to give to volunteering?

-We ask that you make a regular commitment of three hours a week (in one session) for at least six months.
+We ask that you make a regular commitment of three hours a week for at least six months.

 What training is involved?

-All new volunteers will be asked to attend a Volunteers Induction Training Day before they can start volunteering.
+All new volunteers will be asked to undertake a Volunteers Induction Training Day before they can start volunteering.
 This will ensure you are sufficiently able to undertake your role, as well as informed about the Trust's vision and values.
 The training will also offer you valuable insight into good practices, such as why we need to maintain and respect confidentiality, what to do in a fire situation and how to support good infection control practices to reduce harm to yourself and patients.
-In addition, there is other training such as such as Manual Handling, Dementia Training, Feeding Training & additional Fire Training.
+In addition, there is other training such as such as Manual Handling.

 Can I still go on holiday or have time off?